Renaud8469/ProjetRIW/README.md

     - NOT may either be used at the beginning of a query (eg NOT computer) or later on by using parenthesis (eg harvard AND (NOT computer))
 - You may use parenthesis in your query.
 Use it to avoid flawed queries that make no logical sense (see the table below)
 - Be careful to avoid mistakes while typing keywords since there is no correction on them.
 Uppercase or lowercase is equivalent
+- Avoid redundant paranthesis, they may cause abnormal results

 Here are a few request that won't work and how you should correct them: